 Co-operation against cybercrime

 Societies all over the world exploit the opportunities that information technologies bring for sustainable human development and democratic governance.
 However, reliance on such technologies makes societies vulnerable to risks, including cybercrime.
 Cybercrime thus threatens the human development potential of information and communication technologies and achievement of SDGs.
+The COVID-19 pandemic is accompanied by further proliferation of cybercrime.

 Many States (including countries in Africa, the Americas and Asia-Pacific) have decided to join these instruments.